stella-vujic/ca2dataScripts_stella/README.md

 preprocDir/SLC/ses-2/animal06/ca2/SLC_animal06_ses-2_2019-01-17_EPI1_REST/part-02/rawnoise.nii.gz
 ```

-As well as this, there will be quality control figures present in the quality control (qcFigs) directory.
-You should look at each of these to ensure that the automatic split worked appropriately.
-Below are two examples, one correct, one incorrect, of "successfully" split data.
-For the incorrect example, you should use the semi automated functions detailed later.
+The qcFigs/ directory refers to where the quality control figures will be output.
+These figures should be evaluated to ensure that the automatic split makes sense.
+Below are two examples--one correct and one incorrect--of "successfully" split data.
+If the figure looks like the incorrect example, you should use the semi automated functions described next to correct the splitting.

 Correct           |  Incorrect
 :-------------------------:|:-------------------------:
 ![](figs/correct.png)  |  ![](figs/incorrect.png)

 If an image cannot be be split automatically, there will not be any corresponding files in the output directory.
-However, there are semi-automatic features that can split the image
-with your supervision.
+However, there are semi-automatic features that can split the image with your supervision.
 Upon first pass of the data the code will create a spreadsheet (named as you have specified), in this case "triggerFix.csv".
 The spreadsheet will be populated with the names of the files in your input directory automatically, and will look something like this:

 | Img                                             |   CrossedTrigs |   autoFix |   simpFix |   sdFlag |   sdVal |   writeImgs |   manualOverwrite |   splitMethod |   dbscanEps |
 |:------------------------------------------------|---------------:|----------:|----------:|---------:|--------:|------------:|------------------:|--------------:|------------:|